Prag8855/aab/content/guides/board-games-in-berlin.md

 ## Board game meetups

-On **Tuesdays** from 6PM to 11PM, it's also board game night at [Brettspielegruppe Schöneberg](http://brettspielegruppe.de/), Klixstraße 2 in Schöneberg.
-This meetup is organized by Brettspielegruppe Schöneberg.
+On **Tuesdays** from 7PM to 11PM, it's also board game night at [Brettspielegruppe Schöneberg](https://www.facebook.com/groups/brettspielegruppe/), Klixstraße 2 in Schöneberg.
 Entrance is 3€ per person, and you must bring your own drinks.

 On **Wednesdays** at 7PM, [Spieletreff Berlin](http://www.spieletreff-berlin.de/) organizes a board game night in the Gemeindehaus on Nazarethkirchstraße 50 in Wedding.
 30 to 40 participants show up each week to play one of the 150 available board games.
 Entrance is 2€ per person, and drinks are sold on premises.